timwaizenegger/rfblaster/README.md

 ![rfblaster](doc/7.png)
 ![rfblaster](doc/8.png)

+## Warning
+The rf transmitters I used destroy themselves when they are continuously transmitting a "1".
+Their DATA pin must not be high all the time; but only pulsed to send a signal.
+In the hardware design here, this has to be done by the arduino.
+It's GPIO has to be high so that the tansistor pulls down the DATA pin.
+If the arduino GPIO is low or floating for a long period, the transmitter will get damaged.

+A better design would use PNP transistors so that the transmitter would be off in the down/floating state of arduino GPIO and only on then the pin is high.

 ## Versions
 * [rfblaster-usb](rfblaster-usb/) uses an arduino and is controlled by RS232 (serial) commands via USB
 * [rfblaster-mqtt](rfblaster-mqtt/) uses an ESP8266 wifi module and connects to an mqtt broker to receive commands